seerajakonnur/Machine-Learning-and-Computational-Biology/Reassortment_Prediction_Avian_Influenza/Readme.md

 This work was accepted at the NeurIPS 2025 2nd Workshop on Foundation Models for Life Sciences (FM4LS).

-🚧 **Project Status:** Under active development.
-Expect frequent updates and changes.
 ![Alt text](assets/to_use_reassortment_image.png)

-## Objective
-Influenza A virus (IAV) poses a persistent global threat due to its ability to evolve rapidly through reassortment.
-This project presents a computational framework that inte- grates DNABERT-2, a transformer-based foundation model for genomic sequences, with machine learning and genetic algorithms to predict reassortment events.
+## Why Reassortment Prediction Matters

+Influenza A viruses have segmented genomes, which allows whole genome segments to be exchanged when two viruses co-infect the same host.
+This process, known as reassortment, gives the virus the ability to evolve rapidly and generate novel viral genotypes with altered host range, transmissibility, or pandemic potential.

+Early identification of reassortment signals is important for genomic surveillance, outbreak preparedness, and prioritizing high-risk viral combinations for downstream investigation.

 ## Framework
 This work presents a computational pipeline designed to identify and assess